Supporting UK skills and jobs

 Fife College

-Focus: NanoGrid learning.
-Courses on photovoltaics, solar photovoltaics installation and maintenance, wind turbine installation and maintenance, digital and data skills for energy, industrial automation, and more.
+Focus: renewable energy technologies, including SmartGrids, solar photovoltaics and wind turbine installation and maintenance and digital and data skills for energy.

 Pembrokeshire College